 The prospect of a long recovery is daunting enough, but victims can also be saddled with huge bills that can jeopardize their financial future.
 While every car accident is unique, these are some of the more common injuries that can result:

-At Gibson Hill Personal Injury, our auto accident attorneys never want to see a victim miss out on their care because they are worried about the financial cost.
+At Gibson Hill Personal Injury, our auto accident attorneys never want to see victims miss out on their care because they are worried about the financial cost.
 That’s why the primary concern of our law firm is getting you the compensation you deserve.

 At Gibson Hill Personal Injury, we work on contingency.
 There are no upfront fees or costs to receive quality legal services from a dedicated lawyer backed by a supportive law firm.
 We don’t expect payment unless we win financial compensation in an insurance claim or personal injury litigation lawsuit.
-If we don’t win your case, you won’t owe us any money.
+You won’t owe us any money if we don’t win your case.
 We know you’re already facing a financial burden and don’t want to add to it.

 Texas is home to three of the country’s deadliest highways.
 According to the most recent Fatality Analysis Reporting System analysis, Interstates 20, 35, and 40 made the top ten list, each running through the Lone Star State.